 Atom String Quartet was created in 2010.
-Atom had their first rehearsal in 2009, but had their first concert in January of 2010, after over six months of intense practice.
-Krzysztof Lenczowski describes the beginning of the group as following:
+Atom had its first rehearsal in 2009 but had its first concert in January 2010 after over six months of intense practice.
+Krzysztof Lenczowski describes the beginning of the group as follows:

 At that time, we already had several concert invitations, so we wanted to be really well-prepared.
 We wanted a strong, Atomic hit from the very beginning.
 Our first concert was in a small club in Warsaw.
 We received good reviews and the buzz about us grew.
 Winning the 2011 Zadymka Jazz Contest in Bielsko was a turning point for ASQ.
 The prize was a live recording for Katowice Radio station.
 By coincidence, we were on the cover of the magazine Jazz Forum at the same time.

-We later found out that, during the tour, ASQ won the prestigious Polish music award “Fryderyk” in the category 2018 Album of the Year - contemporary music category for “SUPERNOVA” recorded together with NFM Leopoldinum Orchestra from Wrocław, Poland.
+We later discovered that, during the tour, ASQ won the prestigious Polish music award “Fryderyk” in the 2018 Album of the Year - contemporary music category for “SUPERNOVA,” recorded together with NFM Leopoldinum Orchestra from Wrocław, Poland.

-The group is planning to be back in the US for the concert tour in January 2020.
+The group plans to return to the US for the concert tour in January 2020.